app-sre/vault-manager/README.md

 Note that running vault-manager with -dry-run flag will only print planned actions, remove this flag to make changes enter into effect

-Note that `DISABLE_IDENTITY` is currently required for commercial usage.

 ## Flags
 - `-dry-run`, default=false<br>
 runs vault-manager in dry-run mode and only print planned actions